psychemedia/pentrich-uprising/pentrich-rising.md

 Meanwhile, sixty miles to the south, in Nottinghamshire, fifty men have set out from Pentrich, intending to take part in a co-ordinated raid on the nearby Butterley Iron Works ; intending to steal arms, and munitions; and then, to make their way to Nottingham; and from there, to London, building numbers all the while.

-But somehwow, somehow, it seems that the Magistrates and the Yeomanry know exactly what is afoot.
-Somehwow, somehow, it seems that they know exactly where the insurrectionists will meet.
+But somehow, somehow, it seems that the Magistrates and the Yeomanry know exactly what is afoot.
+Somehow, somehow, it seems that they know exactly where the insurrectionists will meet.

 It seems almost as if they had been forewarned.

 And so it was: in Huddersfield, in the early hours of that Monday morning, June 9th, 1817, as the Yeomanry came on that small band of rebels, a shot was fired: a horse was hit.
 The ball of shot was removed, and the horse recovered.
 Several of the insurrectionists were also lucky, dispersed by the soldiers, and made their escape; but others were not so: they were apprehended, imprisoned, and taken to await their fate.

-Down in Pentich, as the men left the ironworks and headed towards Nottingham, their numbers grew: to 500 or more.
+Down in Pentrich, as the men left the ironworks and headed towards Nottingham, their numbers grew: to 500 or more.
 But the authorities had been playing a waiting game; now, they had the evidence they needed.
 The rebels were dispersed; but their leaders, oh yes, their leaders, they were identified by who knows what intelligence, and after a short period on the run, they were caught and arrested.

 Over the coming days, and weeks, the Huddersfield men were charged to appear at the Assizes in York.
 You didn't need much of a memory to recall the Special Commission held there at New Year, not five years earlier, when 15 men, Luddites from the Huddersfield area, were sentenced to death.
 Fifteen men, sentenced to death and promptly hanged.

-The Folly Hall men might have feared a similar fate; but then, and in no small part thanks to the efforts of the editor of a local newspaper, Edward Baines of the Leeds Mercury, a story has broken: a Government spy has been found to be reporting to a Secret Parliamentary Committee; and not hust to them, but also to certain local magistrates.
+The Folly Hall men might have feared a similar fate; but then, and in no small part thanks to the efforts of the editor of a local newspaper, Edward Baines of the Leeds Mercury, a story has broken: a Government spy has been found to be reporting to a Secret Parliamentary Committee; and not just to them, but also to certain local magistrates.
 And more than that, it seems he has been claiming to be a Parliamentary reformer, a rather well-connected Parliamentary reformer, with contacts in London and committees right across the country.
 A delegate who has been working closely with the organising committees of the North.
 Who has been promoting insurrection for the sole purpose of then "discovering" it.
 A certain man named William J. Oliver.
 Questions are asked in Parliament.
 Entrapment is claimed.
 There is public uproar — this is public service investigate journalism at its best.
 And the men at York are acquitted.

 Meanwhile, in the State Trials in London, the trials of the claimed organisers of the London riot six months, the leaders there are also acquitted.

 So has the State lost its ability to prosecute troublemakers and rebels?
-Are thebcourts now on thenside of the people?
+Are the courts now on the side of the people?

 In Nottingham, the Pentrich rebels are charged to appear before a Special Commission.
 It will be held in the Autumn; the charges will be: of High Treason.
 Four men, in particular, are accused of being the leaders.
 Or perhaps, make that three.
 Because one of them, a man who had avoided action on the night in question, a man who had been in conversation with a certain Mr William Oliver over the previous few days and weeks, was treated differently.
 It would not do for *his* evidence to come before the jurors, let alone the public.